Rishabh Pant's injury update: No fractures, two deep cuts on forehead, ligament tear in knee

 "When he was brought to our hospital, he was fully conscious and I spoke to him.
 He wanted to surprise his mother and was going back home," Dr Nagar told PTI.
 "He had two lacerations (blunt trauma) on his head but I didn't put stitches.
 I have recommended him to Max Hospital where a plastic surgeon might see him."

 "However, reports of X-rays conducted at our hospital suggest that there are no bone injuries.
 Yes, there is a ligament tear on his right knee.
-How serious it is can only be detected after further investigation and detailed MRI done."
-Ligament injuries have various grades and it can take 2 to 6 months to regain complete fitness.
+How serious it is can only be detected after further investigation and MRI."
+Ligament injuries have various grades and it can take two to six months to regain complete fitness.

 Dr Nagar said the big bruises on his back, pictures of which have gone viral on social media, are not burn injuries.